nilearn/nilearn/doc/ward_clustering.rst

 |left_img| |right_img|

-We can see that using only 2000 parcels, we can approximate well the original image.
+We can see that using only 2000 parcels, the original image is well approximated.